cloudsoft/brooklyn-terraform/README.md

 ```
 {
     tf.plan.message=Drift Detected.
 Configuration and infrastructure do not match.
 Run apply to align infrastructure and configuration.
 Configurations made outside terraform will be lost if not added to the configuration.Plan: 0 to add, 0 to change, 0 to destroy.,
     tf.plan.status=DRIFT,
     tf.resource.changes=[
         {
           resource.addr=aws_instance.example,
           resource.action=update
         }
     ]
 }
 ```
 The Terraform Configuration entity managing it is reported to be `ON_FIRE`, so is the application.
 The entities that are not affected by the drift are shown as `RUNNING`.
 The `tf.plan` contents are somewhat conflicting because although there are resource changes, its message says `Plan: 0 to add, 0 to change, 0 to destroy.`
-This is because the resource is unreacheable, but none of its configurations as known by terraform are changed.
+This is because the resource is unreachable, but none of its configurations as known by terraform are changed.

 In this situation there are two possible actions:

 - Invoke the `apply` effector of the Terraform Configuration entity, this will apply the configuration, conclude there is nothing to apply because nothing has changed.
 The resource state will be refreshed, and the new instance state of 'stopped' will be recorded.
 - Manually start the instance and then invoke the `apply` effector,  this will apply the configuration, conclude there is nothing to apply because nothing has changed.
 The resource state will be refreshed, and the new instance state of 'running' will be recorded.

-In about 30 seconds, at the next Apache Brooklyn inspection, if the `apply` effector executed correctly, the `tf.plan` sensor displays  `{tf.plan.message=No changes.
+In about 15-30 seconds, at the next AMP inspection, if the `apply` effector executed correctly, the `tf.plan` sensor displays  `{tf.plan.message=No changes.
 Your infrastructure matches the configuration., tf.plan.status=SYNC}`.
 If the instance was not started manually, the matching entity is shown as stopped (grey bubble).
 If the instance was started the matching entity is shown as running(green bubble).
 The Terraform Configuration entity managing and unaffected entities are shown as `RUNNING`.